vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Friday 2025-07-11, I skipped all exercise due to a mix of time constraints and the need to conserve energy levels as I focused my attention on a time-sensitive investigation at work.

+## 2025-07-13: at-home jogging

+On Sunday 2025-07-13, I did at-home jogging for scheduling reasons -- it was already late and I wanted to effectively multiplex jogging with the cooking of rice, which I could only do by jogging at home.